zhiburt/tabled/README.md

 ### Format

-The `Format` function provides an interface for modification of cells.
+`Format` function provides an interface for modification of cells.

 ```rust
 use tabled::{